 Science has evolved, and we now have access to electronic dab rigs which operate in a similar fashion as the old school versions, but the heating element is electronic and controlled to the degree, avoiding overheating.

-Electronic dab rigs can even look apple-esque, straight out of California, fitting well in Silicon valley.
-However, dab rigs often lack stealth and generally make you look like a hardcore pothead (even if only using CBD concentrates) to anyone not initiated on dabbing.
+Electronic dab rigs appear to be taking inspiration from tech brands, and can even look apple-esque.
+However, they often lack stealth and generally make you look like a hardcore pothead (even if only using CBD concentrates) to anyone not initiated on dabbing.

 Dabbing devices have become super portable and reminiscent of a simple e-cigarette, with the only difference being the heating element and cartridge itself (as it likely it uses a different cart), and this is where an electronic dab pen really shines.
 Unlike old school dab rigs, these products are portable and operate using accurate temperature controls.